Elon Musk's jury to be queried on opinions of billionaires, visitors to Thailand

 Jury selection was set to begin on Tuesday in the civil suit brought against the Tesla Inc chief executive by a British cave explorer who gained fame for his leading role in the rescue of 12 boys and their soccer coach from a flooded cave in Thailand last year.

-The explorer, Vernon Unsworth, says the billionaire, who also founded private rocket company SpaceX, falsely labelled him "pedo guy" on Twitter and should pay punitive and other damages for harming his reputation.
+The explorer, Vernon Unsworth, says the billionaire, who also founded private rocket company SpaceX, falsely labeled him "pedo guy" on Twitter and should pay punitive and other damages for harming his reputation.

 At a pretrial hearing on Monday, U.S. District Judge Stephen Wilson in Los Angeles ruled on several procedural matters and went over ground rules with attorneys for both sides, including the list of questions he will pose during jury selection.